ICT4LT Module 3.2

 3.11 Student recordings, audio and video

-It is always beneficial to provide some sort of recording device - often referred to as a media player - that will allow learners to record their own utterances and compare them with pre-recorded models or provide graphical representations of their language input.
+It is always beneficial to provide some sort of recording device that will allow learners to record their own utterances and compare them with pre-recorded models or provide graphical representations of their language input.
 Some of the more entertaining activities are those where students can insert their own recorded versions of a dialogue, for example, and listen back to their own version in an attempt to simulate “real life” communication: v. the Encounters series of CD-ROMs.
-See Section 2.2.1, Module 2.2 , headed Media players, for further information on media players.

 Interactive exercises can be based on audio fragments, accompanied by illustrations or pictures, or complete video sequences.
 They can focus on pronunciation practice at word, sentence or discourse level.
 Creating exercises based on dialogues and requesting students to play the role of one of the characters is one way of simulating authentic communication in a CALL program.
 These exercises are also very appropriate for pair work or collaborative learning - e.g. we can request two students to record themselves and recreate a given dialogue completely.
 Simulations between more than two or three characters are inadvisable to avoid interference on language retention.